How hydrodynamic interactions alter polymer stretching in turbulence: Concluding remarks

-Replacing dumbbells with chains, however, greatly increases the computational expense of EL simulations.
-There must therefore be a good reason to use high-order polymer models.
+These effects of HI grow systematically with $\Nb$, over the modest range of two to twenty considered in this study.
+We expect the influence of HI to continue to increase with further fine-graining, i.e, as $\Nb$ is increased toward the Kuhn-step resolution $\Nk$, until a saturation is attained for a large number of beads. \rp{The asymptotic $\Nb$-dependence of HI-endowed chain dynamics is central to successive fine-graining schemes \citep{pps04}, which are well developed for equilibrium properties \citep{jendrejack02} and viscometric flows \citep{Hsieh03,Sunthar05,pps04,psp04,praphul24}.
+Extending such ideas to turbulence would require simulations at $\Nb\gg 20$ or the development of extrapolation strategies based on how leading-order corrections scale with $\Nb$ at fixed $\Nk$.} Understanding this scaling in turbulent flows is an important direction for future work.

 The most obvious characteristic of multibead chains, which is absent in dumbbells, is that elastic relaxation occurs on multiple time-scales.
 However, this feature alone does \textit{not} lead to differences in the dynamics of the end-to-end extension.
-Indeed, the transient and stationary statistics of a Rouse chain in a homogeneous isotropic turbulent flow can be mapped to that of a dumbbell using the Jin-Collins mapping \citep{ppv23}.
-Our current work has shown that this simple equivalence does not hold once HI are introduced between the beads.
-While stiff dumbbells stretch slightly more due to HI, stiff chains stretch significantly less (the contrast reverses at high elasticity).
-Furthermore, while the distribution of extension for dumbbells continues to exhibit a power-law from its equilibrium value to its maximum value, the shape of the distribution for chains is strongly modified such that a power-law range is not clearly identifiable.
+Indeed, the transient and stationary statistics of a Rouse chain in a homogeneous isotropic turbulent flow can be mapped to that of a dumbbell using the Jin-Collins mapping \citep{wg10,ppv23}.
+Our current work has shown that this simple equivalence does not hold once HI are introduced.
+While stiff dumbbells stretch slightly more due to HI, stiff chains stretch less (the contrast reverses at higher elasticity).
+Furthermore, while the distribution of extension for dumbbells continues to exhibit a power-law, from its equilibrium value to its maximum value, the shape of the distribution for chains is strongly modified such that a power-law range is not clearly identifiable. \rp{The important implication of these results is that one cannot capture, not even qualitatively, the effects of HI on a polymer by simply adding HI to a dumbbell.}